As a child, I found that the best people around were often those with disabilities. I spent most of my recesses

-In coordination with our product testing lab, we determine functional specifications for wearable sensors produced
+In coordination with our product testing lab, we determined functional specifications for wearable sensors produced

 by our industry partners.
-We perform human subjects research with the resulting devices, including tests with
+We performed human subjects research with the resulting devices, including tests with

 varying types of falls, and evaluation of adhesives for use with the skin of aging users.